mosen/puppet-cups/README.md

 ### Installation

-This module should be cloned or otherwise copied into your modulepath.

-If you are not sure where your module path is try this command:

-    puppet --configprint modulepath
+You can install the latest release version from the module forge by executing this command:

+    puppet module install mosen-cups

+If you are feeling brave, or want to test the version in development you can clone the github repository into your module path.

-This module provides new types in the form of plugins, so your Puppet configuration (ie. puppet.conf) must include a pluginsync directive like this:
+This module provides new types in the form of plugins, so pluginsync must be enabled for every agent in the puppet configuration (usually /etc/puppet/puppet.conf) like this:

     [agent]
     pluginsync = true

-Without pluginsync, any manifest with a `printer` resource in it will throw an error.
+Without pluginsync enabled, any manifest with a `printer` resource in it will throw an error or possibly just do nothing.

 ### Examples

+#### Basic

 The most basic printer install possible: